thxbb12/awesome-computing-resources/README.md

 ## Machine learning
 * [scikit-learn][31] - Simple and efficient machine learning tools in Python
+* [huggingface][211] - The platform where the machine learning community collaborates on models, datasets, and applications.

 ## Networking
 * [IPFS][61] - A peer-to-peer hypermedia protocol designed to make the web faster, safer, and more open